fommil/fpmortals/manuscript/under-review.md

   }
 ~~~~~~~~

-We need to provide typeclass instances for our types:
+We need to provide typeclass instances for basic types:

 {lang="text"}
 ~~~~~~~~